cjvalverde/animation/README.md

 To test it, clone this repository and run main.py on any IDE.
 I use Pycharm.

 This program uses GRAPHICS from John Zelle.
 Since I started developing this in repl.it, I had to dwonload it from https://pypi.org/project/graphics.py/ and copy the file graphics.py in the project folder, next to main.py.
+Since I didn't want to have two different versions of this program, I decided to leave it this way, as it wokrs fine both on- and offline.

 ---